K-stability of birationally superrigid Fano 3-fold weighted hypersurfaces: Introduction

 \begin{Thm}[= Corollary \ref{cor:Kstqsm}] Let $X$ be any quasi-smooth member of a family which is given ``K" or ``KE" in the right-most column of Table \ref{table:main}.
 Then $X$ is K-stable. \end{Thm}

 We explain the organization of this article.
-In Chapter \ref{chap:prelim}, we recall definitions and basic properties of relevant notions such as birational (super)rigidity, log canonical thresholds, alpha invariants, and weighted projective varieties.
-In Chapter \ref{chap:methods}, we explain methods of computing log canonical thresholds and alpha invariants.
+In Section~\ref{chap:prelim}, we recall definitions and basic properties of relevant notions such as birational (super)rigidity, log canonical thresholds, alpha invariants, and weighted projective varieties.
+In Section~\ref{chap:methods}, we explain methods of computing log canonical thresholds and alpha invariants.
 By applying these methods, we compute local alpha invariants $\alpha_{\msp} (X)$ for any point $\msp$ on a quasi-smooth Fano 3-fold weighted hypersurface $X$ of index $1$.
-In Chapters \ref{chap:smpt} and \ref{chap:singpt}, we compute local alpha invariants at smooth and singular points, respectively.
-At this stage, Theorem \ref{mainthm} is proved except for specific 7 families.
-These exceptional families are families No. 2, 4, 5, 6, 8, 10 and 14, and we need extra arguments to prove $\alpha (X) \ge 1/2$, which will be done in Chapter \ref{chap:exc}.
-In Chapter \ref{chap:discuss}, we will consider and prove further results such as Theorems \ref{thm:introKE} and \ref{thm:introKst}.
+In Sections~\ref{chap:smpt} and \ref{chap:singpt}, we compute local alpha invariants at smooth and singular points, respectively.
+At this stage, Theorem \ref{mainthm} is proved except for 7 specific families.
+These exceptional families are families No. 2, 4, 5, 6, 8, 10 and 14, and we need extra arguments to prove $\alpha (X) \ge 1/2$, which will be done in Section~\ref{chap:exc}.
+In Section~\ref{chap:discuss}, we will consider and prove further results such as Theorems \ref{thm:introKE} and \ref{thm:introKst}.
 We will also discuss related problems that arise naturally through the experience of huge amount of computations.
-Finally, in Chapter \ref{chap:table}, various information on the families of quasi-smooth Fano 3-fold weighted hypersurfaces of index $1$ are summarized.
+Finally, in Section~\ref{chap:table}, various information on the families of quasi-smooth Fano 3-fold weighted hypersurfaces of index $1$ are summarized, and we also make it clear in Remark \ref{rem:whatisleft} what is left about K-stability for quasi-smooth Fano $3$-fold weighted hypersurfaces of index $1$.